Greater Brighton Investment Programme – Progress Update

 7. FINANCIAL & OTHER IMPLICATIONS:

-7.1 There are no direct financial implications associated with this report regarding the progress made in the second quarter of this financial year on approved schemes within the Greater Brighton Investment Programme.
+7.1 There are no direct financial implications associated with this report regarding the progress made in the first quarter of this financial year on approved schemes within the Greater Brighton Investment Programme.
 Schemes already included within the Greater Brighton Investment Programme have approved business cases in place with funding options identified and these have been reported to their respective bodies.
-The progress of each scheme is detailed within the Investment Plan Update Report in appendix 1.
-The progress of each scheme is detailed within the Investment Update Report in Appendix 1 and in paragraphs 3.1,3.2 and 3.3 above.
+The progress of each scheme is detailed within the Investment plan Update Report in appendix 1 and in paragraphs 3.1,3.2 and 3.3 above.
 Future or revised business plans will be reported accordingly within the timescales of the project timetables.

 Finance Officer Consulted: Rob Allen, Principal Accountant

-There are no legal implications arising directly from this report
+7.2 There are no legal implications arising directly from this report.

 Any Other Significant Implications: